Merchifies.com

 Genetics and Breed History

 First, let's talk about what you can't control: canine genetics.
-Beagles, like all purebreds, have a genetic history that makes them prone to certain conditions.
+Beagles, like all purebreds, have a genetic history that makes them prone to certain conditions affecting Beagle lifespan.
 This is just part of the package with the breed.
-Reputable breeders work hard to screen for these issues, which is why choosing your breeder carefully is your first step in ensuring good Beagle health.

 Genetics and Breed History Beagle